DVAR: Adversarial Multi-Agent Debate for Video Authenticity Detection: Conclusion

 \section{Conclusion}

 We present \textbf{DVAR}, a framework that reformulates video detection as interpretable structured reasoning.
 Through multi-agent debate and explanatory cost evaluation, DVAR provides transparent decision justifications while achieving robust performance.
 The integrated \textit{GenVideoKB} enables adaptation to unseen generators via proactive profiling and reactive diagnosis.
-Future work will focus on optimizing reasoning efficiency for real-time use and establishing a community-driven update protocol to knowledge contributions.
 We believe our work offers a sustainable path for trustworthy multimedia forensics against evolving generative AI.